GeoscienceAustralia/AusPIX_DGGS/README.md

 Date: June 2019

 Included in this repository is the rHealPIX "engine" and a series of scripts that use AusPIX in a variety of ways.
+There are several 'callable' modules that perform common tasks in DGGS space.
+These are in the "callable_modules" folder.

 Wrapper scripts developed by Bell, J.G. at Geoscience Australia.
 Geoscience eCat record: https://ecat.ga.gov.au/geonetwork/srv/eng/catalog.search#/metadata/140148